aliciango/data-analyst-portfolio-projects/brazillian-ecommerce/brazillian-ecommerce-readme.md

 :link: [Go to Tableau Dashboard](https://public.tableau.com/app/profile/alicia.ngo.viz/viz/viz_brazillian_ecommerce/CUSTOMERRETENTION)

-## Northstar Metrics: Page Value
+## Northstar Metrics: Average Order Value
-At the end of the day, the goal of this dashboard is finding ways to increase the page value.
-Page value is calculated by dividing the dollar amount of customer purchases by the number of pages that they visit during a session.
+- AVO is a metrics used to measure how much a customer spent on an ecommerce platform.

 ## Insights from Visualization
 #### *VIEW 1* - Overview of Olist